notWizzy/notWizzy/README.md

 I'm a graduate student studying Applied AI at XYZ University.
 I have a strong interest in machine learning, data science, and artificial intelligence.

 **Education**:
-- Early Entry:
--- B.S. in Computer Science @ University of North Carolina at Charlotte -- M.S. in Computer Science @ University of North Carolina at Charlotte
+- Early Entry in Computer Science @ University of North Carolina at Charlotte:
+  - B.S. in Computer Science
+    - Concentration: Software Engineering
+  - M.S in Computer Science
+    - Concentration: Systems and Networks

 **Skills**:
 - Python